 Where can you find information and support?

 If you're ready to quit smoking, congratulations.
 You are taking an important step for your health and for your baby's health.
-You can use these websites to find more information about quitting smoking:
+You can use this website to find more information about quitting smoking:

 - The Government of Canada's "You can quit smoking" webpage at www.canada.ca/en/health-canada/services/smoking-tobacco/quit-smoking/tips-help-someone-quit-smoking/you-can-quit-smoking-we-can-help.html, or call 1-866-366-3667.